amandastecz/ignite-template-tests-challenge./README.md

 - A rota recebe um token JWT pelo header da requisição e retorna uma lista com todas as operações de depósito e saque do usuário autenticado e também o saldo total numa propriedade `balance`.
 - [X] should be able to list all deposit and withdraw and also total balance from a valid user
+- [X] should not to be able to find the balance information from a inexistent user

 ### POST `/api/v1/statements/deposit`